BridgingBigData/BridgingBigData.github.io/pages/bbd2023agenda.md

 <details>
 <summary>more</summary>
-Previous Experience
-ESCO (now WEIR ESCO) – 5 years; Director, Smart Products Joy Global (now Komatsu) – 5 years; Global Director, Controls & Automation, Underground Mining Division Caterpillar – 15+ years; Various roles (Design Engineer to New Product Development Manager) across 5 different divisions, 4 locations and multiple systems & machine platforms
+He was previously the Director of Smart Products for ESCO (now WEIR ESCO) for five years and before that the Global Director for Controls & Automation, Underground Mining Division for Joy Global (now Komatsu).
+He also spent 15+ years at Caterpillar in various roles (Design Engineer to New Product Development Manager) across 5 different divisions, 4 locations and multiple systems & machine platforms

 Education
-Bachelors in Mechanical Engineering – Univ. of Madras Masters in Mechanical Engineering – Univ. of Utah
+Bachelors in Mechanical Engineering – Univ. of Madras
+Masters in Mechanical Engineering – Univ. of Utah
 MBA – Univ. of Illinois, Urbana-Champaign
 </details>

 ## Lunch Break